cljk/jEISCP/README.md

 For (E)ISCP you can compare to the official Documentation (which this project is mainly based on).
 Also there are other projects with a comparable topic.

-* https://github.com/miracle2k/onkyo-eiscp (Python implementation with further references)
+* https://github.com/miracle2k/onkyo-eiscp (Python implementation with further references).
+This project is also used as submodule mainly for using the YAML file describing ISCP-command-capabilities of the different receiver models (to be done).